crtvrffnrt/OSCP-Checklist-Cheatsheet2024/README.md

 # Penetration Testing Checklists and Cheatsheets

-This repository contains various checklists and cheatsheets to aid in penetration testing and preparing for the Offensive Security OSCP exam.
+This repository contains various checklists and cheatsheets to aid in penetration testing and preparing for the Offensive Security PEN-200 OSCP+ exam.

 ## Table of Contents